Banana Crepes are filled with custard, bananas, and walnuts. The crepes and custard can be made ahead, so assembling is quick and easy!

 • In a small pot, combine the sugar, cornstarch, and salt.
 Heat on medium-high heat.
 Gradually add in the milk while whisking constantly.
 Cook and stir until thickened and slightly bubbly, about 3–5 minutes.

-• Reduce the heat to low.
+• Reduce heat to low.
 Cook and stir for 2 minutes.
 Remove from the heat and let cool for 1 minute.

-• Meanwhile, place 3 room temperature egg yolks in a small heat-safe bowl.
+• Meanwhile, place 3 room-temperature egg yolks in a small heat-safe bowl.
 Stir a small amount of hot milk filling into egg yolks while whisking constantly.
 Pour the egg yolk mixture into the pan, stirring constantly.
 Return the pan to medium heat and bring to a gentle boil; cook and stir for 2 minutes.
-Remove from the heat and stir in vanilla.
+Remove from heat and stir in vanilla.
 Cover and chill for 1 hour.

 Assembly

-• Place one crepe on a plate.
+• Place 1 crepe on a plate.
 Spoon the custard on the bottom half of the crepe and top with thinly sliced bananas and a sprinkle of chopped walnuts.
 Fold the crepe in half and then in half again to form a triangle.

 • Top with desired toppings—whipped cream, maple syrup, heart-shaped banana slices, or finely chopped walnuts (see note 2).
 Enjoy immediately.